St Mary’s Catholic Primary School SEN Information Report

 - On a day to day basis the office staff oversee the administration of any medicines.

 - The class teacher has overall responsibility for the pastoral, medical and social care of every child in their class, therefore this would be the parents’ first point of contact.
 If further support is required the class teacher liaises with the SENCo for further advice and support.
 This may involve working alongside outside agencies such as Health and Social Services, the Locality Team and or Primary Behaviour Support.

-- The school also has an ELSA (Emotional Literacy Support Assistant) and member of staff trained in FEIPS (Framework for Enhanced Individual Pastoral Support)who works under the direction of the SENCo.
+- The school also has an ELSA (Emotional Literacy Support Assistant) who works under the direction of the SENCo.

 - As a school we have a very positive approach to behaviour with a clear approach which is followed by all staff.

 - If a child has behavioural difficulties behaviour targets are set and shared with parents.

 - After any behaviour incident we expect the child to reflect on their behaviour with the class teacher, assistant heads or head teacher.

 - Parents will be notified of behaviour incidents either by the class teacher, Assistant Heads or the Head teacher.